rfcx/guardian-software/README.md

 ### Step 4: Root the Orange Pi

 1. First, you need to download [KingoRoot app](https://www.kingoapp.com/android-root/download.htm) (for Windows)
-2. Before rooting your Orange Pi, make sure that it is connected to your PC and USB debugging is on.
+2. Before rooting your Orange Pi, make sure that it is connected to your PC and USB debugging is on (by default it is on).
 3. Start KingoRoot app. *(If it detects Orange Pi, it will show the **ROOT** button)*
 4. Press the root button to start the rooting process.
 You can look the progression on the KingoRoot or on your Orange Pi's screen *(through Vysor)*
 6. After the rooting process is success, your Orange Pi's screen will show the SuperUser app *(automatically installed)* with "Rooted" green text.